johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 However, the implementation is thorough enough to grant the programmer freedom with implementing new functionality.
 Thus, providing a foundation upon which the aforementioned features can be added.

 Before proceeding, it is highly recommended to have some form of documentation available for the functions and system calls used throughout the article.
 The quickest way to obtain documentation for a function is to use its manual page, otherwise known as a *man page*.
-This page can easily be brought up in the following manner right from a terminal:
+This page can easily be brought up in the following manner right from a shell, other than
 * `man echo`
 * `man strcmp`
 * `man exevc`